Skip to main content

 Key Takeaway

-It may seem odd, but workers very often have issue with wny spread of hoursage payment.
-As the cornerstone of any job, you’d think compensation would be low on the list of issues surround employment law.
-Unfortunately that is not the case and government agencies recover substantial sums annually for employees denied proper compensation, underscoring the importance of understanding employment protections.
-If you believe your employer has violated wage laws, an employment discrimination attorney can help you understand your options.
+It may seem odd, but workers very often have issues with wage payment.
+As the cornerstone of any job, you’d think compensation would be low on the list of issues surrounding employment law.
+Unfortunately that is not the case, and government agencies recover substantial sums annually for employees denied proper compensation, underscoring the importance of understanding employment protections.
+If you believe your employer has violated wage laws, our Long Island wage and hour attorney and employment discrimination teams can help you understand your options.
 New York maintains its own worker protections including regulations like the spread of hours rule.

 In this blog Long Island employment lawyers The Law Office of Jason Tenenbaum, P.C. examines New York’s wage regulations focusing on practical implications for businesses and workers.
 We’ll break down how the spread of hours requirement operates, explore its interaction with federal standards, and outline strategies for maintaining compliance.